 Kayleigh is a paralegal who has experience in litigation and personal injury work.
 Kayleigh studied at Callington Community College obtaining 4 high grade A levels and is now studying to become a Chartered Legal Executive.
 With an eye for perfection Kayleigh is an important member of our litigation department working closely with Charles Knapper.

-Alex joined the firm in October 2017 and is currently studying with CILEx to become a Chartered Legal Executive.
-Having previously worked in firms around Plymouth since 2012 as a Legal Assistant/Paralegal, she now supports Natalie, Luke and Adrian at our Keyham office with their Conveyancing workload.
-Alex had previously worked in the new build department of a local firm and is particularly experienced in this difficult area of property law.
+Emily joined the firm in October 2019 and is currently studying with CILEx to become a Chartered Legal Executive.
+Having previously worked in firms around Plymouth since 2015 as a Legal Assistant/Paralegal, she now supports Natalie and Adrian at our Keyham office with their Conveyancing workload.

 - Jode Ruggiero Private Client Practitioner

 Jode is our Private Client Practitioner, working under the supervising partner, Amanda Knapper LL.B.
 He specialises in wills, probate (contentious and non contentious), lasting powers of attorney, trusts and general private client matters.
 Jode is currently reading law at the Open University.

 Gemma is a paralegal who has experience in conveyancing having worked for one of our competitors from 2018 joining the firm in January 2020.
 Gemma is particularly experienced in the conveyancing of new build properties but assists with all aspects of conveyancing including commercial work.
 Gemma is an important member of the conveyancing department and works closely with Natalie Roberts, Adrian Gerson and Charles Knapper

 - Jo Crook BA (Hons) Cashier